rackerlabs/technical-blog/_posts/2020-02-28-announcing-the-launch-of-the-rackspace-dbaas-service-block.md

 Database management through a DBaaS platform provides a sought after level of automation, flexibility, and security to support technologies that experience increased traffic and fast growth.
-The ObjectRocket platform differentiates itself in the industry with 24x7 hands-on human support, best-in-class datastores offering a complete portfolio to support your application’s use case and needs, and open source technologies in public clouds to protect customers from vendor lock-in.
+ObjectRocket differentiates itself in the industry with 24x7 hands-on human support, best-in-class datastores offering a complete portfolio to support your application’s use case and needs, and open source technologies in public clouds to protect customers from vendor lock-in.

-### DBaaS Service Block features
+### ObjectRocket DBaaS Service Block features

 Rackspace removes the administrative complexity of database management so that customers can focus on driving innovation with the following critical features: